-ASX has obtained an S&P issuer credit rating for ASX Clear.
-S&P has assigned an AA- long-term and A1+ short-term credit rating to ASX Clear.
+ASX has obtained an S&P issuer credit rating for its clearing house for derivatives, ASX Clear (Futures).
+S&P has assigned an AA- long-term and A1+ short-term credit rating to ASX Clear (Futures).
 The rating outlook on the long-term issuer credit rating is stable.